-27 Southwestern University continues to rank among the best liberal arts institutions in the nation.
-In 2023, 28 U.S. News & World Report's Best Colleges rankings ranked the University 89th among national liberal arts 29 colleges and second among national undergraduate liberal arts colleges in Texas.
-Southwestern also 30 ranked 124th nationally and second in Texas in the social mobility category, which measures how well 31 schools graduated students who received federal Pell Grants.
-Recently, the New York Times Magazine's 32 College-Access Index has named SU the leading university in Texas for economic diversity among its 33 students.
+Southwestern University continues to rank among the best liberal arts institutions in the nation.
+In 2023, U.S. News & World Report's Best Colleges rankings ranked the University 89th among national liberal arts colleges and second among national undergraduate liberal arts colleges in Texas.
+Southwestern also ranked 124th nationally and second in Texas in the social mobility category, which measures how well schools graduated students who received federal Pell Grants.
+Recently, the New York Times Magazine's College-Access Index has named SU the leading university in Texas for economic diversity among its students.
 Our commitment to preparing students for successful careers is also evident, as The Princeton Review ranks us first in Texas and 5th in the nation for Best Career Services.
-34

 Southwestern had a record 6,585 applicants competing for a spot, an increase of 18.5% over last year.
 The University ultimately welcomed 403 first-year students for a total enrollment of 1,459 in fall 2023.
-The
+The acceptance rate fell to 39%, and Southwestern also met its academic and diversity goals, with more than 25% of incoming students identifying as Hispanic for the fourth year in a row.

-- 38 acceptance rate fell to 39%, and Southwestern also met its academic and diversity goals, with more than - 39 25% of incoming students identifying as Hispanic for the fourth year in a row. - 40 Our world-class faculty of scholar-teachers celebrated a number of accomplishments in 2023.
-Naomi Reed 41 (anthropology) co-hosted an eight-episode The Texas Newsroom podcast Sugar Land, which explores the narrative surrounding the Sugar Land 95 and the local school district's plan to construct a school atop the gravesite.
+Our world-class faculty of scholar-teachers celebrated a number of accomplishments in 2023.
+Naomi Reed (anthropology) co-hosted an eight-episode The Texas Newsroom podcast Sugar Land, which explores the narrative surrounding the Sugar Land 95 and the local school district's plan to construct a school atop the gravesite.
 Michael Cooper (music) published the first monograph on Margaret Bonds and her music titled "Margaret Bonds: The Montgomery Variations and Du Bois Credo," the book was published by Cambridge University Press as part of the New Cambridge Music Handbooks series.
 Fumiko Futamura (mathematics) authored a successful grant proposal for the Japan Foundation's Japan-America Society Capacity Building Grant Program, securing \$26,625 to support Japan-America Society of Greater Austin's programs and staff, which provide Japanese classes, cultural programming, and events in the Austin area.

-9 Our students received several honors and recognitions.
+Our students received several honors and recognitions.
 In a remarkable feat of academic excellence, 100% of the sixteen 2023 medical and dental school applicants have been accepted.
 Thirty-five students were inducted into Southwestern's chapter of the Phi Beta Kappa honor society.
-Two students were awarded on the sixteen the Target Heited Mathematica Callera Academic end and the Deniarian of the Southwestern's chapter of the Phi Beta Kappa honor society.
-Two students were awarded on the sixteen the Target Heited Mathematica Callera Academic end and the Deniarian of the Southwestern's chapter of the Phi Beta Kappa honor society.
 Two students were awarded scholarships from the Texas United Methodist College Association, and one student received the Benjamin Gilman International Scholarship.
 Two recent graduates were selected as 2023 Fulbright Award winners.

 In athletics, the Pirate football team joined the Southern Athletic Association (SAA) in fall 2023, and all 20 men's and women's varsity sports will be making the conference change beginning in the 2025-2026 season.
 Southwestern finished second for the SCAC President's Trophy.
-The Pirates garnered 96 allconference selections, including 56 first-team selections, 19 second-team selections, and 15 honorable mention selections, as well as two SCAC Coach of the Year awards.
+The Pirates garnered 96 all-conference selections, including 56 first-team selections, 19 second-team selections, and 15 honorable mention selections, as well as two SCAC Coach of the Year awards.
 The Pirates also earned three All-America honors in 2023 and five All-Region selections.
-Finally, Men's Golf earned an NCAA Tournament bid.
+Finally, Men's Golf earned an NCAA Tournament hid